Skip to main content

 Wednesdays at 11:00 AM.

 For children ages 5 to 12.
 Registration is required.
 Space is limited!
-Program is freeform building and children can put their creations in the library!
+The program is free-form building, and children can put their creations in the library!

 Intergenerational Programs